-The Surrey Prehistoric Group was originally founded about 25 years ago as the Surrey Lithic Tool Research Group.
-It comprised an informal group of the Society's members interested in prehistoric flint and stone tools.
-As such, the Group arranged occasional fieldwalking, the study of collections of artefacts in museums, and formed a contact point for those who had found artefacts requiring identification.
+The Surrey Prehistoric Group was originally founded in the 1980s as the Surrey Lithic Tool Research Group.
+It comprises an informal group of the Society's members interested in prehistoric flint and stone tools, pottery and landscape studies.
+As such, the Group arranges occasional fieldwalking, the study of collections of artefacts in museums, and forms a contact point for those who have found artefacts requiring identification.

-Several years ago the Group changed its name to the Surrey Prehistoric Group to reflect the fact that members were frequently bringing pottery and metal artefacts (of all periods!) to meetings for identification, and were also interested in monuments as well as just lithic artefacts.
-The Group continues, however, to have particularly strong ties with the national Lithics Studies Society.
 No prehistoric period is ‘out of bounds' to research by members of the Group and new members with their own interests are always welcome.
-At present there is no subscription and all members of the Society are free to attend.
+At present there is no subscription and all members of the Society are welcome to attend any events or meetings.

-If you are interested in attending meetings of the Group and would like to be notified of future events, please send an email to: email@example.com or write to The Prehistoric Group, c/o Surrey Archaeological Society, Castle Arch, Guildford GU1 3SX.
+If you are interested in joining the activities of the Group and would like to be notified of future events, please send an email to: email@example.com or write to The Prehistoric Group, c/o Surrey Archaeological Society, Hackhurst Lane, Abinger Hammer RH5 6SE.